 And they certainly don’t want to hear the finer details of everything.

 Being honest here, and apologies if this sounds harsh, but your audience doesn’t care about you.
-It’s 100% true!
+That’s 100% true!

 They care about WHAT YOU CAN DO FOR THEM!